pselle/JSforeveryone/materials/readme.md

 Each section can be done in 30 minutes, so you can do a two hour workshop, or break them up into half-hour bits and do them at a user group meeting or project night.

+# License

+This material (i.e., blog posts and page content) is licensed under a [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by/3.0/us/): you may use it, but you must give attribution, and share alike.

 # Coach Guidelines

 Help your volunteer coaches make the best environment for your attendees.
 These are the guidelines I've used in other workshops.